Inequalities Institute, March 2026

 3 million linked father–son pairs.
 Sons linked forward 30 years (ICeM).

-Two very different industries — immigrant tailoring and domestic bootmaking — tell the same story.
+Two different industries. tailoring and domestic bootmaking, seem to tell a similar story.
 Where the father's trade is thriving, sons are protected from downward mobility and channelled into higher-status occupations when they leave.
 Where it is contracting, sons scatter across the full hierarchy, and a substantial share fall far below their fathers.

 Tailors: Pale of Settlement Sons vs. English Sons